rosemary-crypto/rosemary-crypto.github.io/_posts/2024-08-21-introduction-to-secret-sharing.md

 The complete implementation of this concept is provided in the repository.
 The code is available in both C++ and Rust:

 - **C++ Version**:
-  - Located in the `cpp_version` directory, this version uses OpenCV for image processing.
+  - Located in the `cpp` directory, this version uses OpenCV for image processing.
-  - Core files include `SecretSharing.hpp`, `SecretSharing.cpp`, and `main.cpp`.

 - **Rust Version**:
-  - Located in the `rust_version` directory, this version utilizes Rust's `threshold_crypto` library.
+  - Located in the `rust` directory.
-  - Key files include `main.rs`, `lib.rs`, and modules for share generation and reconstruction.

 The code is accessible on [GitHub](https://github.com/rosemary-crypto/Shamir-sSecretSharing) for further exploration and application.